Atlanta Public Schools: Cheating scandal

+Consolidation

+In August 2025, APS reported an enrollment of approximately 50,000 students, despite having the capacity to serve up to 70,000.
+Over the past three decades, enrollment has steadily declined, particularly in the city’s west and south sides.
+To address this, consolidation and redistricting efforts are planned by 2040 to save costs and increase enrollment at underutilized schools.
+Additionally, proposals have been made to repurpose closed schools as community hubs or housing for teachers.

 Governance

 The Atlanta Board of Education establishes and approves the policies that govern the Atlanta Public School system.
 The board consists of nine members, representing six geographical districts, and three "at-large" districts.
 One person is elected per district to represent the schools in a given district for a four-year term.
 Under the provisions of the new board charter, approved by the Georgia Legislature in 2003, board members elect a new chairman and vice chairman every two years.
 The day-to-day administration of the school district is the responsibility of the superintendent, who is appointed by the board.